 EDI means Electronic Data Interchange and has been around for decades to exchange documents without human intervention.

 So you may actually think of EDI as a group name under which fall a lot of different formats and various networks.

 Peppol can then be regarded as a kind of EDI, but there are still two important differences between Peppol and the classic EDI solutions:

 When choosing your partner, take into account the 3 steps above: some parties only act as transporters.
 Amista guides you not only with the transport, but also with the format, validations, checks and approvals.

 In technical terms, this is called the 4-corner model:

 When invoicing to the government, you are required to provide electronic invoices in Belgium.
 The Flemish government has required this since 2017.
-The federal government is phasing in the obligation with every supplier having to deliver invoices via Peppol (or Mercurius) by November 2023.

 For detailed information, please refer to this blog article: Blog: E-invoicing mandatory in Belgium

 The price is largely determined by 2 aspects: what functionality do you need and how many documents do you want to send or receive?

 The cheapest solutions only offer transport via Peppol without additional services such as mapping from/to Peppol format, validation of the message content, fallback via email if the customer is not available via Peppol, feedback messages, …